-This course is designed to introduce the allied health student to electronic health records in both inpatient and outpatient settings.
-This course may include both classroom and digital activities such as video, tests/quizzes, simulations and discussion boards.
+This course covers the fundamental concepts of mathematics and basic science as applied to respiratory care.
+The areas of basic science included in this course are chemistry, physics, physiological chemistry, and microbiology.
+This course may include both classroom and online activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of five hours of out-of-class work will be assigned per week.
+A minimum of ten hours of out-of-class work will be assigned per week.